 Viewers who tuned into Today on Nov.
 29 were in for quite a shock.
 The show opened with Savannah Guthrie being joined by Hoda Kotb instead of Matt Lauer.
 Together, they announced that NBC had fired Lauer after a female employee accused him of sexual misconduct.
 Usually, situations like these are reported in the news first, and then the network decides to suspend or fire the person involved.
 But in this case, the first time the public heard about the Lauer accusations was the day he was fired.

 In this opening segment, Guthrie held back tears as she said that she was heartbroken for her friend and partner Matt Lauer and heartbroken for the woman who came forward with her story.
-NBC has not yet announced Lauer’s replacement.
-But this was a game-changing moment for Today, which Lauer had been a part of since 1997, and for morning news in general.
+This was a game-changing moment for Today, which Lauer had been a part of since 1997, and for morning news in general.

 Next: A character had to be written out of this Netflix show when the star was accused of rape.

 10. The Ranch

 Danny Masterson starred on Netflix’s The Ranch, which follows the life of a family living on a ranch in Colorado.
 The first season premiered in 2016, and the first half of a second season premiered in 2017.